Moloko897/About_me/README.md

 ## About Me

-Hi there!I am Moloko Catherine Chidi, a determined and self-driven IT graduate with a deep interest in cloud computing, cybersecurity, and technical problem-solving.
+Hi there!
+I am Moloko Catherine Chidi, a determined and self-driven IT graduate with a deep interest in cloud computing, cybersecurity, and technical problem-solving.
 My journey into tech began with a strong foundation in Information Technology and Computer Science at Ekurhuleni West TVET College, and I've been building on it ever since.

 With hands-on experience in technical support, networking, and cloud services, I bring both practical skills and a learner’s mindset to everything I do.
 Whether I’m helping users configure routers or diving into cloud infrastructure challenges, I thrive on solving problems and improving systems.